sergeichestakov/NoseGoes/README.md

 # Use 'deactivate' to exit virtual environment
 ```

-#### Step 3: Install necessary pip modules
+#### Step 3: Install dependencies
 ```bash
 pip3 install -r requirements.txt
 ```

 #### Step 4: Move geckodriver.log to path
-This is the file that Selenium needs to launch Firefox so make sure you have Firefox installed and move geckodriver to a directory in your system path.
+This is the file that Selenium needs to launch Firefox so make sure you have Firefox installed and move geckodriver.log to a directory in your system path.
 To print path you can type:
 ```bash
 echo $PATH
 ```

 ## Running
-To launch the application simply run
+To launch the application simply enter:
 ```bash
 python3 run.py
 ```